Kick off the new tax year with 50% off our Ltd company accountancy packages!

 The Coronavirus Bounce Back Loan Scheme (BBLS) went live on 4th May 2020.

 The scheme was established because the government was concerned many businesses were struggling to secure financing from the Coronavirus Business Interruption Loans (CBILS) announced on 20th March and needed quick access to resources to ensure business continuity.
 The Chancellor announced on 24th September that the government were extending the payback period for the loans to 10 years (up from the original six years).
 On 17 December 2020, it was announced that the government was extending the closing date for applying for either a CBILS loan or a Bounce Back Loan to the 30th April 2021 and that businesses who had previously applied for a loan but not taken the full amount could top up their loans.

 The Bounce Back Loan scheme is targeted at small and medium-sized UK Businesses who have been negatively affected by the coronavirus pandemic.
 It is designed to provide quick and efficient access to a business loan of between £2,000 and 25% of their turnover, the maximum loan is £50,000.

 The loans may be particularly useful for otherwise viable businesses who do not qualify for the other grants available such as the Coronavirus Job Retention Scheme or the Self-Employment Income Support Scheme.

 The Government will guarantee 100% of the loans and there are no fees or interest to pay in the first 12 months, with no repayments due in this period.
-The government has also agreed with lenders that an affordable flat rate of 2.5% interest will be charged on these loans for the remainder of the loan term after 12 months.
+The government has also agreed with lenders that an affordable flat rate of 2.5% interest will be charged on these loans for the remainder of the loan term after the initial interest-free 12 months.

 Your business must be able to self‑declare to the lender that it: